Civil cases

 Who can get help

-You can apply for Scottish legal aid as long as it is a matter of Scots law or the charges have been raised in Scotland.
-You'll usually need to show that you can't afford to pay for your legal costs yourself.
+You can apply for Scottish legal aid as long as it is a matter of Scots law.
+You'll usually need to show that you cannot afford to pay for your legal costs yourself.
 You may have to pay some money towards the costs of your case, or pay costs back later.
 You may not need to pay anything at all, depending on your financial position and the type of legal help you need.

 Your solicitor can tell you if it's likely you'll get civil legal aid.
 However, it's the Scottish Legal Aid Board (SLAB) who will assess your application and tell you what you'll pay towards your legal costs.